Warren-Park/MSP_QNA_PUBLIC/README.md

 3. Go to the Azure web app portal
 4. Click your Azure web app
 5. Click the deployment center on the left
-6. Click Github, and follow the instructions
+6. Click the Github, and follow the instructions
-7. Your web app will be published to the internet, and you will be able to access the web app.
+7. Your web app will be published on the internet, and you will be able to access the web app.

 ## License